 ¼ cup maple syrup

 Deseed and cut the apricots into small pieces.
-Pour the blackberries onto a large plate and select smaller berries to be placed into a cup, or cut larger berries in half.
 Loosely fill the popsicle moulds with the apricot pieces and small blackberries to 2/3 full, layering the fruit.
 Place the rest of the blackberries into a saucepan, and heat until the berries completely thaw.
 Mash the berries with a fork.
 Pour the coconut milk into a small bowl, add the maple syrup and mix until combined.
-With a small jug, fill the moulds ¾ full with coconut milk, using a knife to lever the fruit aside to allow the liquid to the bottom of the moulds.
+With a small jug, fill the moulds ¾ full with coconut milk.
 Use a spoon to place the blackberry pulp into the top of each mould, filling to the top.
 I didn’t use much of the juice.
 Place the top over the moulds and insert the popsicle sticks.
 Place into the freezer for 4-6 hours to set.
 To serve, de-mould the popsicles by running the moulds under warm water for a couple of seconds, then place on a platter with fresh blackberries and slices of apricots.
 Serve immediately.